View Confluent Cloud Connector Events¶

 For connector failure events, Connect attempts to resolve the failure automatically.
 For this reason, you may see an event get repeated if the issue cannot be resolved by Connect.

 Connector events and audit logging operate from the Audit Log cluster.
 Consumption charges for both connector events and audit logging are combined.
-For more information, see Confluent Cloud Consumption Metrics for Marketplace Deployments.
+For more information, see Consumption Metrics for Marketplace Deployments in Confluent Cloud.